Best Samsung deals ahead of Prime Day and Black Friday

 No need to wait for Cyber Monday to get the latest Androids.

-Samsung has come a long way in the mobile phone market, even giving Apple’s iPhones a run for their money with their high-spec Galaxy S series as well as offering mid-range phones to suit everyone’s taste.
+Samsung’s hot new phones this year are their flagship Galaxy S20 as well as the “phablet” the Note20, and are sure to see some great deals on Amazon Prime Day and into Black Friday.

-Samsung’s hot new mobiles this year are their flagship Galaxy S20 as well as the “phablet” the Note20, though they still have a few upcoming phones to come – including a fancy new foldable.
+With Samsung’s new flip phone, the Galaxy Z Fold 2, available to pre-order now, we are already seeing some significant discounts on even the flagship phones – and we’re still a good few months away from Cyber Monday.

-Samsung’s 2020 releases will surely receive great deals on Black Friday – but for those who just can’t wait, have a contract expiring soon, or really like the look of the Galaxy S10, then here are the best Samsung deals available now:
+If you want to shop around, we’ve picked out the best EE, Carphone Warehouse and iPhone 11 deals.
+And, the Apple users among you will want to keep an eye on the iPhone 12 release date, too.

 Samsung Galaxy S20